Director, Institute of Metropolitan Studies

 INFLUENTIAL EXPERIENCE: As a research assistant, I traveled around the U.S interviewing laboratory directors about the factors that influence creativity and innovation.

-WHEN NOT TEACHING I... cook, bike, hike, read, and spend time with her daughter.
+WHEN NOT TEACHING I... cook, bike, hike, read, travel, and spend time with my family.

-HOPE TO MEET SOMEDAY: Joseph Schumpeter, who coined the term “Creative descriction” to describe market forces and the role of entrepreneurs.
+HOPE TO MEET SOMEDAY: Joseph Schumpeter, who coined the term “Creative destruction” to describe market forces and the role of entrepreneurs.